TV sizes and viewing distance

 But you also want to avoid sitting too close to your TV.
 A good indication that you're sitting too close to a screen is if you find yourself distracted by the screen's "structure" — those rows and columns of pixels that look like tiny dots.

-This chart applies to HDTVs, which usually have "1080p" screen resolution.
-The new Ultra High Definition TVs, also called "4K" TVs, have much higher resolution screens, with the ability to show four times the detail of a 1080p screen.
+You'll notice that the chart on the left applies to HDTVs, which usually have "1080p" screen resolution.
+The chart on the right applies to 4K Ultra High Definition TVs, which have much higher resolution screens, with the ability to show four times the detail of a 1080p screen.
 The pixels on Ultra HD screens are incredibly small — even standing right next to the screen it's hard to discern individual pixels.
-For this reason, you can sit much closer to an Ultra HD TV than to a regular HDTV — as close as 1 times the screen diagonal.
+This means you can sit much closer to an Ultra HD TV than to a regular HDTV — as close as 1 times the screen diagonal.

 A few more tips on TV placement